 Omega-6 fatty acids, which is linoleic acid that can be converted to arachidonic acid, may stimulate growth of prostate cancer cells.
 These fatty acids are found in corn oil, safflower oil, sunflower oil, cottonseed oil, soybean oil and other polyunsaturated oils.

-What to Do: Substitute olive oil or canola oil for your current cooking oil, but remember to use in moderation.
+What to Do: Substitute olive oil for your current cooking oil, but remember to use in moderation.
 These oils are rich in monounsaturated fats, which have not been shown to increase cancer risk.

 Omega-3 fatty acids may reduce your risks for prostate cancer and cancer progression.
 They induce apoptosis (cell death), suppress cancer cell initiation and compete with arachidonic acid, which limits harm from arachidonic acid.
 One study indicated that men who consumed cold-water fish three to four times per week had a reduced risk of prostate cancer.
 A more recent study found similar results.
 Men who consumed fish three or more times per week also had a lower risk of prostate cancer, especially for metastatic prostate cancer where the effect was even greater.